 You’d also still be a great Valentine if you go for chocolates or wine, but your gift should stay around €15 euros, as that’s the average that the Dutch spend on Valentine’s Day.

 But who knows, you might be part of the lucky 2% who get presents worth more than that!

 Say it with flowers

-If you are planning on going to the restaurant, I hope you thought of making a reservation: the Dutch might not spend the most on presents, but they sure enjoy a nice dinner date.
+If you are planning on going to the restaurant, think ahead and make reservations.
+The Dutch might not spend the most on presents, but they sure enjoy a nice dinner date. 🍽️

 The only thing you should absolutely not do on Valentine’s Day, is to send your date a Tikkie for whatever activity you end up doing (but we’re sure you already knew that!). 😉